 As an example, say you want to buy a $500 television to replace one that still works.
 With your new money and time mindset, you’ll need to determine if the TV is worth the money as well as whether it’s worth the amount of time it took to earn that money.

 We’re not suggesting you should earn less money.
 Instead, it’s a wise idea to automate your finances so that you can actually grow your savings.
 This includes paying yourself first every month.

 For example, why not set up a savings plan in your checking account so that a portion of your paycheck goes to your savings – automatically?
 Chime Bank offers this feature and this way you don’t have to do it yourself.
-With its Automatic Savings program, Chime will transfer 10% of every paycheck directly into your savings account.
+With its Automatic Savings program, Chime will transfer a percentage of every paycheck directly into your savings account.

 4. Sell your stuff

 We all collect things over time that we stop using after a while.
 You can continue to allow your stuff to collect dust in your storage area, or you sell it online and turn your clutter into cash.